 The unionization of our workers may adversely affect our revenue and profitability.
 To date, our employees have chosen not to unionize.
-If they decide to unionize, our cost of doing business could increase, our operations could experience disruption, and affected operations may no longer be economical to continue operating.
+Throughout 2022, however, there has been a nationwide trend of service workers successfully organizing to unionize their workplaces, which may increase the likelihood of our employees seeking to unionize their activities at one or more locations controlled by our independent operating subsidiaries.
+If our employees decide to unionize, our cost of doing business could increase, our operations could experience disruption, and affected operations may no longer be economical to continue operating.

 Because we lease all of our affiliated senior living communities, we could experience risks associated with leased property, including risks relating to lease termination, lease extensions and special charges, which could adversely affect our business, financial position or results of operations.
-As of December 31, 2021, we leased all of our senior living communities and administrative offices.
-Most of our leases are triple-net leases, which means that, in addition to rent, we are required to pay for the costs related to the property (including property taxes, insurance, and maintenance and repair costs).
+As of December 31, 2022, we leased all except one of our senior living communities and administrative offices.
+Most of our leases are triple-net leases, which means that, in addition to rent, we are required to pay for the costs related to the property (including property taxes, insurance, and maintenance and repair costs), the cost of which have increased since 2020 and may adversely affect us with future increases and operating expense reconciliations due for prior years.
 Under certain master leases, a breach at a single community could subject one or more of the other communities covered by the same master lease to the same default risk.
 Failure to comply with provider requirements is a default under several of the leases and master lease agreements.
 In addition, lease defaults could trigger cross-default provisions in our outstanding debt arrangements and other leases.
 With an indivisible lease, it is difficult to restructure the composition of the portfolio or economic terms of the lease without the consent of the landlord.

 A housing downturn could decrease demand for assisted living services.
 Seniors often use the proceeds of home sales to fund their admission to assisted living communities.
 A downturn in the housing markets could adversely affect seniors' ability to afford our resident fees and entrance fees.
-If national or local housing markets enter a persistent decline, our occupancy rates, revenues, results of operations and cash flow could be negatively impacted.
+If national or local housing markets enter a persistent decline in prices or transaction activity, our occupancy rates, revenues, results of operations and cash flow could be negatively impacted.